alexland/fp-growth-for-frequent-itemsets/README.md

 ```

+applications:

+- identifying unique sequences eg of pageviews for clickstream analysis

 definitions:

 *  _**fp-tree**_: a graph that provides a compact encoding of transaction data and enables efficient retrieval of frequent itemsets (frequently recurring sequences of elements that comprise the transaction data)